Enigmage/lookup/README.md

         Make sure you have python3 and pip3 installed on your system.
         Rest of the dependencies will be installed automatically.
-        Also if your local bin directory is not added the PATH by default, make sure to add it.
+        Also if your local bin directory is not added to the PATH variable by default, make sure to add it.

         To do that add the following line at the end of your ~/.profile or ~/.bash_profile: